alexac54767/Alexa-Fastpage/_posts/2023-04-05-AP_computers_networks.md

 > Watch/review College Board Daily Video for 4.1.1

 - Essential Knowledge
-    - A computing device is a physical artifact that can run a program.
+    - A  <span style="color: red;">computing device</span> is a physical artifact that can run a program.
 Some examples include computers, tablets, servers, routers, and smart sensors.
     - A computing system is a group of computing devices and programs working together for a common purpose.
     - A computer network is a group of interconnected computing devices capable of sending or receiving data.
     - A computer network is a type of computing system.